beaverbuilder/assistant/readme.txt

 == Changelog ==

 = 0.5.0 =
-* Apps now load their UI on-demand.
+* Apps now load their UI on-demand
+* Drag the apps to reorder them
-* All new comments app
+* All new comments app - reply to comments right in the list
+* All New Home + Search app
+* Numerous performance enhancements

 = 0.4.2 =
 * Fixed Beaver Builder edit links not showing in the content app.